MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-multipage.md

         > [!div class="mx-imgBorder"]
         > ![Screenshot of all pages with similar surrounding elements.](media/form-processing-multipage/table-all-pages.png "All pages with similar surrounding elements")

-1. Follow all the steps to train the form processing model.
+1. Follow all the steps to train the document processing model.

     - If you selected **Multipage table (experimental)**, tag the first two pages of the document where the table is present.

     - If you selected **Single page table**, tag only the first page where the table is present.

-1. After your form processing model is trained and published, you can use it in a cloud flow in Power Automate and process documents one page at a time to extract the tables for all pages.
+1. After your document processing model is trained and published, you can use it in a cloud flow in Power Automate and process documents one page at a time to extract the tables for all pages.

 ### Use a cloud flow to process all pages in the document